MQ-software-carpentry/2019-02-22-plotting-r/index.md

 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2018-11-28      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-11-29        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Peter Humburg", "Tim Keighley", "Richard Miller"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Peter Humburg", "Tim Keighley"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Grant Sayer", "Martin Ostrowski", "Aniko Toth"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Kate Dodds"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["peter.humburg@mq.edu.au"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:  "http://bit.ly/MQ-DC-Nov"           # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:  "http://bit.ly/MQ-r-plot-Feb19"           # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: "52141965021"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: ""          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}